Tom Phillips (artist): Works

+Collage

+A Humument

 Phillips' best known work is A Humument: A Treated Victorian Novel originally by W.H.
 Mallock.

-One day, Phillips went to a bookseller's with the express intention of buying a cheap book to use as the basis of an art project.
-He randomly purchased a novel called A Human Document by Victorian author William Hurrell Mallock, and began a long project of creating art from its pages.
+In 1966, Phillips went to a bookseller's with the intention of buying a cheap book to use as the basis of an art project.
+He bought the first book he found, a novel called A Human Document by Victorian author William Hurrell Mallock, and began a long project of creating art from its pages.
 He painted, collaged or drew over the pages, leaving some of the text peeking through in serpentine bubble shapes, creating a "found" text with its own story, different from the original.
-Characters from Mallock's novel appear in the new story, but the protagonist is a new character named "Bill Toge", whose surname can only appear on pages that originally contained words such as "together" or "altogether".
+He said: "I plundered, mined and undermined its text to make it yield the ghosts of other possible stories, scenes, poems, erotic incidents and surrealist catastrophes that seemed to lurk within its wall of words"Characters from Mallock's novel appear in the new story, but the protagonist is a new character named "Bill Toge", whose surname can only appear on pages that originally contained words such as "together" or "altogether".
 Toge's story is a meditation on unrequited love and the struggle to create and appreciate art.

 Several editions of A Humument have been published over the years, with more pages being revised each time.
 The sixth and final edition was published in 2016.

+Other collage work

 Phillips used the same technique (always with the Mallock source material) in many of his other works, including the illustration of his own translation of Dante's Inferno (published in 1985).

-He was also fond of re-using images from postcards (which he avidly collected), as well as drawing stencil-style lettering, freehand.
+Phillips was also fond of re-using images from postcards (which he avidly collected), as well as drawing stencil-style lettering, freehand.
 With these works, Phillips used famous pieces of literature and art in his work.
 The melding of visual art with textual content was a hallmark of his work.

-He also painted portraits (his portrait of Dame Iris Murdoch is well known) and murals, and created installation art and sculpture.
-His portrait of Michael Kustow won joint Hunting Art Prize in 1988.
-Phillips was a member of the Royal Academy (since 1989) and, in 2003 designed a Royal Mint commemorative five-pound coin for the 50th anniversary of the 1953 coronation of Queen Elizabeth II.
-He was an opera fan, and composed an opera, Irma, using the Humument source material for the libretto.
+Composition and musical collaborations

+Phillips first musical composition was Four Pieces for Tilbury.

+In 1969, he wrote the opera Irma, using the Humument source material for the libretto.
 He also wrote the libretto for Heart of Darkness, a chamber opera with music by Tarik O'Regan currently in development with American Opera Projects.

+Phillips provided cover art for music albums including: